DillanChung/Web102-Final-Project/README.md

-# Web Development Final Project - *TravelSphere*
+# Web Development Final Project - **Public Images**

 Submitted by: **Dillan C**

-Link where our app is being hosted: https://travelspherefull.netlify.app/
+Link where our app is being hosted: https://66319737a64595594ed3815f--joyful-lollipop-667cb0.netlify.app/home

-This web app: ** build a community for travelers to share their experiences, tips, and photos from their adventures around the world.
-We believe that traveling is a way to connect with people from different cultures, and backgrounds.*
+This web app: **Our mission is to establish a vibrant community for travelers to exchange their experiences, tips, and photos from their global adventures.
+We firmly believe that exploring different places is a powerful method to forge connections with individuals from diverse cultures and backgrounds.*

 Time spent: **10** hours spent in total